comp426-2022-fall/a99-team-31/docs/planning.md

 * Added comments for each of our code
 * Tested out the application and made sure we met the rubric on each criteria
 * Filmed demo video
+* Meeting finished with PR made and README updated.